saberland/saber/website/pages/docs/data-source.md

 </script>
 ```

+By using `page.injectData` option, we can retrieve data from data source `allPage.js` and inject the returned data as `pagesIn2020`.

-Now you can access `page.data.pagesIn2020` that gives you the pages created in 2020.
+Now you can access `page.data.pagesIn2020` which gives you the pages created in 2020.

 ## Data Source API